edeno/Better-Science-Code/src/presentation.md

 ------------------

-> The single biggest reason you should write nice code is so that your future self can understand it.
+> "The single biggest reason you should write nice code is so that your future self can understand it."
 > -- <cite>Greg Wilson</cite>

 > "All code has at least one collaborator and that is future you."